Overview

 Before her time as an attorney, Jillian was a high-school teacher in Kansas City, Missouri with Teach for America; she taught 10th, 11th and 12th grade English, AP Literature, theatre arts, and creative and critical writing.
 She credits her experience in the classroom for her ability to think on her feet, to break down complex issues, and to craft persuasive and engaging arguments.

-Jillian enjoys spending time with her husband, toddler, family and friends, and is looking forward to welcoming a daughter to her family soon.
+Jillian enjoys spending time with her husband, two children, and family and friends.

 Experience